 ABOUT BEACH WALK ART

 My name is Kim Van Sandt.
 I walk the beach, or more specifically the shores of the Great Lakes, especially Lake Michigan and Huron, and I want to get back to Superior, but occasionally I get to walk the ocean shore too.
 And I have issues (don't we all).
 I pick up stuff.
 I've been picking up stuff for a few years now.
-As a lot of people do, I had good intentions, I wanted to make things with those findings, preferably pretty things, artistic things.
-My regular life didn't leave me with much time to make things, so I have given up the regular job, and have started making things full time.
+As a lot of people do, I had good intentions, I liked them, I wanted to make things with those findings, preferably pretty things, artistic things.
+My regular life didn't leave me with much time to make things, so I gave up the regular job, and have started making things full time.

 Most of my life I have either lived near the lake, or aimed to spend a lot of time there, and if no lake nearby, then I will often spend time near the river.